Azure/azure-quickstart-templates/matlab-cluster/README.md

             configuration to "Off" for the administrators.

         -   Use Internet Explorer to navigate to the MathWorks web site;
-            download the MDCS software and install in the default directory on the C drive.
+            download the MATLAB Distributed Computing Server software and install in the default directory on the C drive.
 Windows 64-bit.

 -   Prepare the VM so it can be used as a base image: